-Inspect and replace the air filter at the intervals specified in the periodic maintenance table beginning on page 60.
+Inspect and replace the air filter at the intervals specified in the periodic maintenance table beginning on page 62.
 Inspect more often if riding in unusually wet or dusty conditions.

-- 1. Remove the seat.
-See page 86. - 2.
+- 1. Remove the seat. - 2.
 Remove the fuel tank.
-See pages 66-67.
+See page 69.

-NOTICE: Use care to prevent debris from entering the air box when the filter is removed.
+Use care to prevent debris from entering the air box when the filter is removed.

-3. Loosen the six (6) captive air filter screws and remove the air filter.
+3. Loosen the six (6) captive air filter screws 1 and remove the air filter 2.

-- 4. Inspect the air filter.
+- Inspect the air filter.
 Do not attempt to clean the air filter.
 Replace a soiled or damaged filter with a new filter. - 5.
 Reinstall the air filter or install a new air filter. - 6.
 Torque screws to specification.

-- 7. Reinstall the fuel tank.
-See pages 68-69. - 8.
+- 7. Reinstall the fuel tank. - 8.
 Reinstall the seat.
-See page 86.